Commando (comics): Themes and stories

+The majority of Commando issues have featured self-contained single stories but a small number have featured recurring characters in a series of multiple issues.
+One early example were characters Tom, Dick & Harry which featured in two issues released in the early 1960s.
+Beginning in 1991, a 5-issue series The Bomb Gang was released, featuring a group of misfits during WW2 tasked with bomb-disposal duties.
+Other series have included Ramsey's Raiders, a series inspired by the exploits of the SAS in North Africa during WW2 and Log of the Lairds, a generational series about an English family-line of special agents operating in the Middle East from the Great War to Operation Desert Storm.
+Another series was Eagles of Battle, another generational series portraying the interlocked stories of several families in south-west Britain, spanning from the Roman era through to the Second World War.

 Despite the emphasis placed on action and adventure, the creators of Commando have placed great importance on achieving historical and technical accuracy as much as possible.
 The first editor of Commando, Charles Checkley, and his deputy Ian Forbes (who later became the second editor) both served in the Second World War.
 George Low remarked that Forbes always had a great respect for the Germans and that it was important that distinctions be made between fanatical Nazis and the ordinary German soldiers.

-In 2019 Commando began publishing stories with a supernatural or horror theme around Halloween each year.
+In 2019, Commando began publishing stories with a supernatural or horror theme around Halloween each year.
 The stories maintain a war theme, but have featured zombies, vampires, werewolves and ghost stories.

+Cross-over characters

+Recently, Commando has released issues featuring characters that are 'cross-overs' from other publications.
+In 2019, Commando released their first issue featuring Matt Braddock aka Braddock of the Bombers, a British pilot of RAF Bomber Command who appeared in earlier DC Thomson comics, beginning in the 1950s in Rover and in later decades in Warlord and Victor comics.

+In 2023, Commando began releasing issues starring the character Gerald Cadman, a vain, caddish and cowardly British officer who originally featured in Victor comics in the 1970s.